ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 }
 ```

-4. **Instantiate your test**: Finally, we instantiate our test by using `INSTANTIATE_TEST_SUITE_P` macro.
+4. **Instantiate your test**: Finally, we instantiate our test by using the `INSTANTIATE_TEST_SUITE_P` macro.
 The general syntax of this macro is given below.

 ```cpp
 INSTANTIATE_TEST_SUITE_P(SuitableNameTest,